-- 5.49 CS33 envisages that in Stocksbridge and Deepcar 'new housing will be limited to previously developed land within the urban area'. - 5.50 This policy was drafted at a time when additional land was not required to meet housing need.
-This is no longer the case and therefore the policy is afforded limited weight within the context of paragraph 215 of the Framework and revised OAN based on the new approach to defining the housing requirement and the current five year housing land supply position.
+- 5.30 CS33 states that in Stocksbridge and Deepcar 'new housing will be limited to previously developed land within the urban area'. - 5.31 This policy was drafted at a time when additional land was not required to meet housing need.
+This is no longer the case and therefore the policy is afforded limited weight within the context of paragraph 213 of the Framework and the current five year housing land supply position which would render this policy out of date (Framework paragraph 11 d) i)).